Zero Trust Security Model

 – Some applications may require your device to be enrolled in MDM (device management) before granting access

-These controls protect you and the organisation — cooperate with them rather than finding workarounds.
+These controls protect you and the organisation.
+Work with them rather than around them.

 Zero Trust vs VPN